JvanKatwijk/rtlsdr-emulator-sdrplay/README.md

 The SDRplay will then be able to behave (to a large extend) as an RTLDSDR device if an RTLSDR device is asked for.

+The "librtlsdr.so" file in the repository was made under Fedora

 ------------------------------------------------------------------------------
 Issues
 -------------------------------------------------------------------------------